akialbz/Kagami/README.md

 # Kagami Library

-The Kagami library is a Python package to support the development of novel computational biology algorithms.
+The Kagami library is a Python package to accelerate the development of novel computational biology algorithms.
-It is currently under rapid development.
-Compatible between releases are not guaranteed.
-Although the APIs are aimed to remain consistant within a major version.
+It is currently under rapid growth.
+Although the APIs are aimed to remain consistent within a major version, compatible between releases are not guaranteed.
-Please note that there is no plan to include documents in the near future.
+Please note that there is no plan to include documents anytime soon.

 The Kagami library is distributed under the GNU Lesser General Public License v3.0.